 Texas Tribune Festival

-The Texas Tribune is a three-day event for Texas politics junkies.
+The Texas Tribune Festival is a three-day event of debate and dialogue on Texas politics and policy.
 Speakers include top public officials, influential reporters, and other big names in politics.
 New Politics Forum Social Media Ambassadors attend the conference as on the ground correspondents and gain unique access to conversations and civic leaders guiding our state's and our nation's next steps.

 Careers in Politics Conference